 Koenigsegg Agera XS Karosserie Orange - Source Bryan S, CC BY-SA 2.0, via Wikimedia Commons

-While the US had to hope and wait for Koenigsegg Agera model that could legally be driven, the brand could only achieve it towards the end of Agera’s production run.
+While the US had to hope and wait for a Koenigsegg Agera model that could legally be driven, the brand could only achieve it towards the end of Agera’s production run.
 However, two models called Koenigsegg Agera XS, which were based on the RS made its North American debut.
 Out of the two models, the one with Karosserie Orange paint job built for Kris Singh bearing chassis number 7128 was the first ever Agera to be legally registered and driven in the US.

 As they say "All good things come to an end", the Agera is no exception as Koenigsegg discontinued this marvel in 2018 before launching Jesko in 2019